UTDallasEPICS/Teambuilder/README.md

 ## Vue

-Look at the [Vue 3 documentation](https://vuejs.org/guide/introduction.html) to learn more.
+Look at the [Vue 3 documentation](https://vuejs.org/guide/introduction.html) to learn more about how to install and operate.

 ## Nuxt

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about how to install and operate.

 ## PostgresSQL

-Look at the [Postgres documentation](https://www.postgresql.org/docs/) to learn more.
+Look at the [Postgres documentation](https://www.postgresql.org/docs/) to learn more about how to install and operate.

 ## Prisma

-Look at the [Prisma documentation](https://www.prisma.io/docs) to learn more.
+Look at the [Prisma documentation](https://www.prisma.io/docs) to learn more about how to install and operate.

 ## Postman

-Look at the [Postman documentation](https://learning.postman.com/docs/introduction/overview/) to learn more.
+Look at the [Postman documentation](https://learning.postman.com/docs/introduction/overview/) to learn more about how to install and operate.

 ## Node.js

-Look at the [Node.js documentation](https://nodejs.org/docs/latest/api/) to learn more.
+Look at the [Node.js documentation](https://nodejs.org/docs/latest/api/) to learn more about how to install and operate.

 ## Type Script Execute

-Look at the [Type Script Execute documentation](https://tsx.is/getting-started) to learn more.
+Look at the [Type Script Execute documentation](https://tsx.is/getting-started) to learn more about how to install and operate.

 ## Setup